 This confirms the school ethos that all pupils irrespective of difference have equal opportunities to participate and be fully included in all aspects of Yavneh life.

 The department has the experience and expertise to work with pupils who have a variety of educational needs such as cognition and learning, communication and interaction, social emotional and mental health and sensory and physical.

-The department works predominantly with individuals in the classroom and will provide support to include whole classes, small group interventions in literacy and numeracy, individual social and emotional programmes and exam related support.
+The department works predominantly with targeted individuals in the classroom and will provide support to include whole classes, small group interventions in literacy and numeracy, individual social and emotional support programmes and exam related support.

 The department works very closely with Local Authorities, specialist advisory teachers and external agencies to support pupils who require further help in addition to their mainstream provision.

 The department is led by an experienced full-time SENDCo (Special Educational Needs Coordinator) who is a nationally qualified SENDCo and teacher and supported by a SEND administrative assistant, 3 Higher Level Teaching Assistants (HLTAs) and 7.5 Learning Support Assistants (LSAs).
 All SEND staff receive ongoing professional development training from the SENDCo and external specialists enabling them to effectively support the learning of pupils with SEND.